 It was hard to believe we were in the desert.

-With its lush trees and flowing waters, Utah’s Zion National Park looked more like Maine’s 2,000-miles-away Acadia than Nevada’s two-hours-away Valley of Fire, where we’d hiked the day before on the first stop of our side trip from Las Vegas.
+With its lush trees and flowing waters, Utah’s Zion National Park looked more like Maine‘s 2,000-miles-away Acadia than Nevada‘s two-hours-away Valley of Fire, where my travel companion and I had hiked the day before on the first stop of our road trip from Las Vegas.

 But the towering walls of golden red Navajo sandstone gave it away.

-Just after sun-up, we crossed the Virgin River via a footbridge toward the Emerald Pools Trails, a popular hike through tall cliffs and welcoming cottonwoods.
+Just after sun-up, we crossed the Virgin River via a footbridge as we began hiking the Emerald Pools Trails, a popular route through tall cliffs and welcoming cottonwoods.

 The three pools are shallow basins of water named for the greenish tint of the algae they host.
 The trails to the lower and middle pools are pretty easy; the steep climbs toward the upper pool classify it as moderate.
 So it was a good choice for my companion and me; physically fit but hardly Ironman competitors, we often seek our weekend work-outs by hiking through scenic parks.